 Best Psychiatric Service Dog Breeds

-While you’re in the process of exploring psychiatric service dog options, it’s also worth noting that there are a few breeds that are naturally inclined for this kind of job.
-While nearly any kind of dog can take on this role if they have the right skills and temperament, below are some of the breeds that are well designed for psychiatric service.
+While nearly any kind of dog can take on this role if they have the right skills and temperament, below are some of the breeds that are well-designed for psychiatric service.

 Standard Poodle

 The almighty standard poodle is known for its teddy bear appearance and large height.
 But these animals also make fantastic psychiatric service dogs because of their affectionate disposition and high level of intelligence.
-Originally trained to retrieve waterfowl, the supreme cleverness of standard poodles and their ability to respond to cues make them easy to train as service dogs.

-Standard poodles also have good natures and fun-loving personalities, which means they are well suited to handlers with emotional difficulties.
+Standard poodles also have good natures and fun-loving personalities, so they are well-suited for handlers with emotional difficulties.
 They are famed for their loyalty and sensitivity and are known for being stable companions who can easily attune to their handler’s state of mind.
-Standard poodles also have the benefit of non-shedding hypoallergenic coats, making them ideal for individuals with allergies.

 Labrador Retriever